Cloudneeti/docs_cloudneeti/saas/onboard-aws-account.md

 -  Create a Role to mark Cloudneeti's account as a trusted entity with the SecurityAudit access policy.

-    1. Download and save file “serverless.yml” file from [`link`](https://raw.githubusercontent.com/AvyanConsultingCorp/docs_cloudneeti/master/scripts/serverless.yml).
+    1. Click the -> [`link`](https://raw.githubusercontent.com/AvyanConsultingCorp/docs_cloudneeti/master/scripts/serverless.yml) and save its content in “serverless.yml” file.

     2. Open PowerShell as administrator (right click on PowerShell and select run as administrator)